jerrychsu/encryption-testing/README.md

 * MasterID checks

-- [ ] I expect that c.js will send masterIDs to partner-pixel, user-service, and event tracker
+- [ ] I expect that c.js will send masterIDs to partner-pixel (pixel.cdnwidget.com), user-service (u.cdnwidget.com), and event tracker (e.cdnwidget.com)
 - [ ] I expect that c.js will send masterIDs to id-service in the query parameters
     - [ ] I expect that the matches.firstPartyCookie boolean is true in stackdriver in id-service stackdriver logs for that request
 - [ ] I expect that c.js will send masterIDs to id-service via the 3rd party cookie